- What’s the difference between effortlessly chic and looking cool

 - Have a great tailor on speed dial.

-- Be befriended with a sales person to know when new merchandise comes in that you may like.
+- Be befriended with a sales person to know when new merchandise comes in that you may like or when things go on sale.

 - Avoid over-bling with jewelry.
 There is no need to compete with the Christmas tree.